Nike Air Jordan – Behind The Brand

 The original image spurred Nike to reshoot it for the 1985 sneaker release.
 It was first included as a photograph and branding image and then incorporated into the shoe design themselves.

-Player & Product
+The Player Becomes a Product

 Michael Jordan was perhaps the first player in the NBA to linked to a product from the moment he joined.
 His stellar on court performances, and ability to ‘fly’ increased the public’s desire to own a piece of action.